For the love of Joe

 If this happens, you can depill your pullover by using a lint shaver, like this one from Blokker: Blokker.
 Or drop in at one of our stores, and we’ll do the job for you.
 If you think that your pullover should be depilled all-over, call or e-mail us, and we’ll talk it over.

 MOTHSMoths like Merino wool just as much as you do.
 But there is a widespread misunderstanding about moths – they are not attracted by the Merino wool, but by stains (proteins).
 This includes stains that you can’t see or smell.
 They lodge in your pullovers and feast on the stains.
 Actually, it’s their larvae that eat the wool.
 To keep moths away, it’s important to wash your Joe’s regularly.
 See WASHING.
-To protect your pullovers even better against moths, store them in airtight plastic sleeves, or other closable bags or boxes, like this one from IKEA.
+To protect your pullovers even better against moths, store them in airtight plastic sleeves, or other closable bags or boxes.
 This is advisable especially if you know that you won’t be wearing your Joe for some time.
 If you wear your Joe regularly, it’s better to hang your pullover instead of keeping it folded.
 Moths like neat stacks in dark wardrobes.

 IRONINGWool has a curly structure.
 When washed, wool tends to spring back to its natural state.
 This could give you the impression that your pullover has shrunk, but a little ironing does wonders.
 Make sure that your iron is set to ‘wool’.
 If your iron does not have a wool setting, simply turn down the temperature, and use steam if possible.
 The steam reshapes your pullover.
 You can iron Joe just like your other clothes, there’s no need to be extremely careful.
 The only thing you should not iron, are your Joe’s hem and cuffs.